fabrix-framework/fabrix/.changeset/quick-teachers-melt.md

 Remove `getOperation` function from children props in FabrixComponent.

-Now `query` prop in `FabrixComponent` supports a single query to get it future compatible with TypedDocumentNode.
+Now `query` prop in `FabrixComponent` supports only a single query to get it future compatible with TypedDocumentNode.